improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 You can also see the [full source of the header parsing at GitHub](https://github.com/improvedk/OrcaMDF/blob/master/src/OrcaMDF.Core/Engine/Pages/PageHeader.cs).

-## Wan’t more?
+## Wan't more?

-If this isn’t enough for you, you should go and [vote for one or more of my OrcaMDF related sessions](http://www.sqlpass.org/summit/2011/Speakers/SessionPreferencing.aspx?spid=245&p=1&preferred=False) at the PASS Summit.
+If this isn't enough for you, you should go and [vote for one or more of my OrcaMDF related sessions](http://www.sqlpass.org/summit/2011/Speakers/SessionPreferencing.aspx?spid=245&p=1&preferred=False) at the PASS Summit.